 Swiss Re, the world’s second-biggest reinsurer, was also interested in buying GAN Eurocourtage, along with private equity firms Apax Partners LLP and PAI Partners, for about 600 million euros, Reuters reported on April 24.
 Groupama initially wanted to raise 700 million euros from the sale, Financial Times Deutschland reported on March 29, citing unidentified people.

 Groupama, owned by a group of French regional insurers, had a 1.8 billion-euro net loss in 2011 as it booked 1.55 billion euros in writedowns from Greek sovereign debt and 1.5 billion euros of losses on equity holdings.

 Munich-based Allianz is one of the world’s biggest industrial insurers, which help protect commercial customers with coverage including liability, technical, fire and transport insurance.
-It competes with companies such as New York-based American International Group Inc. (AIG)’s Chartis Inc. division and Talanx AG, Germany’s third-biggest insurer.
+It competes with companies such as New York-based American International Group Inc. (AIG:US)’s Chartis Inc. division and Talanx AG, Germany’s third-biggest insurer.

 To contact the reporters on this story: Oliver Suess in Munich at email@example.com; Nicholas Comfort in Frankfurt at firstname.lastname@example.org

 To contact the editors responsible for this story: Frank Connelly at email@example.com; Edward Evans at firstname.lastname@example.org